MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcallbacks-createprocess.md

 ## -description

-The <b>CreateProcess</b> callback method is called by the engine when a create-processdebugging event occurs in the target.
+The <b>CreateProcess</b> callback method is called by the engine when a create-process debugging event occurs in the target.

 ## -parameters